 - Hand tear the mint leaves.

-- Whisk the honey, maple syrup and the juice of the lime and orange in a mixing bowl.
+- Whisk the honey, maple syrup and the juice of the lime and orange in a small mixing bowl.

 - Add the melons, mint and dressing together and mix gently.